How We Farm Gas

 The Two Types of Gas

-Most vertical wells produce thermogenic natural gas; the same is true for horizontally drilled and fracked wells.
+Most vertical wells produce thermogenic natural gas, and horizontally drilled and fracked wells do the same.
 Some of the areas in the United States where thermogenic natural gas is common are:

 • West Texas